Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 ## Render Related Event

-`Window` also provides the render ralated events including the following:
+`Window` also provides the render ralated events:

 - `RenderFrame`: This event occurs when a frame is rendered.
 - `UpdateFrame`: This event occurs when a frame is updated before `RenderFrame` event occurs.

-These events will occur repeatedly while OpenTK's main loop is running.
+These events repeatedly occur while the main loop of OpenTK is running.
 ```C#
 private IGameWindow mainWindow;